graphops/launchpad-namespaces/README.md

 where we add some labels to this *Namespace* releases, and set it to be deployed on cluster namespace different from default.

-You can also easilly override values for every release, like so:
+You can also easily override values for every release, like so:
 ```yaml
 helmfiles:
   - path: git::https://github.com/graphops/launchpad-namespaces.git@storage/helmfile.yaml?ref=storage-latest